Why is cancer misdiagnosis on the rise in the UK?

 Reasons for the increase of cancer misdiagnosis

 It’s no secret that the NHS has been struggling with understaffing issues in recent years.
-In fact, 76% of hospital bosses claim that shortages of staff are currently the NHS’s biggest problem.
+In fact, a Parliamentary report states that there is a shortage of 12,000 doctors in the NHS across the UK.

 “Staff relying on machines more than skills could have